Stocks edge higher on Wall Street, led by health care

 AP Business Writer

-Stocks edged higher in morning trading on Wall Street Wednesday with health care companies leading the gains for a second day in a row.
+Stocks rose in midday trading on Wall Street Wednesday with health care companies leading the gains for a second day in a row.

-Technology and energy stocks lagged the broader market.
+Technology stocks lagged the broader market.
 Bond yields were relatively stable.
 The yield on the 10-year Treasury rose to at 1.64% from 1.63% late Tuesday.

-U.S. crude oil prices fell 1% and natural gas prices fell 1.7%.
-The falling prices weighed down energy stocks.
-Hess fell 1.7%.

 Investors are busy reviewing the latest report cards from companies as they try to get a clearer view of the economic path forward amid rising inflation and a lingering threat from COVID-19.